deepakkaushik72/Capstone_Wine_Quality_Classification/README.md

 > - WHITE WINE:Citric Acid & Free Sulfur Dioxide seems to be statistically less significant (p-Values > 0.5)
 > - RED WINE: Residual Sugar seems to be statistically less significant(p-Values > 0.5)
 #### 7. FEATURE SELECTION AND ENGINEERING:
-> - There are **11 Features Identified** for building the ML models: 'fixed acidity', 'volatile acidity', 'citric acid', 'residual sugar', 'chlorides', 'free sulfur dioxide', 'total sulfur dioxide', 'density', 'pH', 'sulphates', 'alcohol', 'color'].
+> - There are **12 Features Identified** for building the ML models: 'fixed acidity', 'volatile acidity', 'citric acid', 'residual sugar', 'chlorides', 'free sulfur dioxide', 'total sulfur dioxide', 'density', 'pH', 'sulphates', 'alcohol', 'color'].
 There are both Linear and Non-Linear features that nneds to be included
 > - Target Variable is "Quality" (1 through 10)
 > - However basis the EDA analysis and domain knowledge, I will be using **only 9 of the 11 features** for model building and selection.
 > - All numerical Features **excluding the "Density" feature** as it has a strong multicollinearity with Alcohol.
 > - Only one of the Sulfur Dioxide features (**Free Sulfur Dioxide**) is used in Modelling as it has a strong Multi collinearity with **Total Sulfur Dioxide (Excluded)**.
+> - **Only 10 features Included**
 > - Color feature will be one-hot encoded and seems to be important for Quality ratings.
 > - Quality will be the target variable.
 > - Since its an imbalanced DataSet where Quality ratings samples of 3, 4, 8 and 9 range from 1%-3%. **SMOTE technique for Oversampling** is used to create a balanced Dataset